juntylpro1/secure-enterprise/manual-customize.md

 ### Using the console to onboard to a private catalog
-{: #customize-next}
+{: #customize-onboard-private-catalog}

 If you'd like to use the console to onboard your deployable architecture, see [onboarding your customized deployable architecture to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-onboard-da) for step-by-step guidance.

 ## Next steps
 {: #customize-next}

 The scripts that are provided in the customization bundle help you to automate the onboarding process to a private catalog for sharing your product with other users.
-However, if you'd like to use the console or CLI to onboard your deployable architecture, see [onboarding your customized deployable architecture to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-onboard-custom) for step-by-step guidance.
+However, if you'd like to use the console or CLI to onboard your deployable architecture, see [onboarding your customized deployable architecture to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-onboard-da) for step-by-step guidance.
 By using private catalogs, members of your enterprise are required to use approved architectures that they can deploy by using [projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).